image-js/tiff/README.md

 ### TIFF standard

-Currently, only greyscale images (8, 16 or 32 bits) can be decoded.
+The library can currently decode greyscale and RGB images (8, 16 or 32 bits).
+It does not support any compression algorithm yet.

 ## API